 After maintaining two Michelin stars and winning one of his own, he departed for Waldo's at the Cliveden and was ultimately seduced by running his own business on the Isle of Wight at The Hambrough.

-Four months after taking on head chef duties in 2008, Thompson won the island its first Michelin star.
-The Hambrough is currently rated No.26 in the Good Food Guide restaurant rankings.
+Four months after taking on Head Chef duties in 2008, Thompson won the island its first Michelin star - later taking it to No.26 in the Good Food Guide restaurant rankings.
+He also ran the more relaxed The Pond Café, which had two AA rosettes and was listed in The Good Food Guide.

 The Independent’s Tracey MacLeod describes Thompson’s style as ‘classic-with-a-twist’.
 Pan-fried scallops with cauliflower ‘cous-cous’, Ras el Hanout and coriander shoots shared space on a recent tasting menu with a pressing of smoked eel, pork belly, foie gras and Granny Smith apple.